jaebradley/hackerrank/codereview/pairDifferenceCounter.md

 1. Given the initial `int` array, sort it.
 2. Now iterate through the indices in the array using a lower index (starting at `0`) and an upper index (starting at `1`)`.
-3. Calculate the difference between the value at the upper index value and the value at the lower index
+3. Calculate the difference between the value at the upper index value and the value at the lower index.
-  a.
-If the difference is equal to the target difference, increment the count and increment the upper index.
+  1. If the difference is equal to the target difference, increment the count and increment the upper index.
-  b.
-If the difference is less than the target difference, increment the upper index.
-A difference less than the target
-     difference implies that the value at the upper index is not large enough.
+  2. If the difference is less than the target difference, increment the upper index.
+A difference less than the target difference implies that the value at the upper index is not large enough.
-  c.
-If the difference is greater than the target difference, increment the lower index.
-A difference greater than the
-     target implies that the value at the lower index is not large enough.
+  3. If the difference is greater than the target difference, increment the lower index.
+A difference greater than the target implies that the value at the lower index is not large enough.
 4. Return the count